 Yoga for better respiration and breathing involves yoga asanas which move, stretch and strengthen the muscles of the spine, rib cage and the upper chest which improves the strength of the respiratory apparatus.
 All the forward bending asanas stretch the intercostal muscles of the back of the rib cage which adds space to the expansion of the lungs.
 The more the lungs can expand more is the volume of air that can be taken in per inhalation.
 The yoga pranayama for better breathing directly work on the respiratory muscles – intercostal, clavicular, diaphragm, abdominal - and enhance their efficiency.
 Yoga breathing exercises as lung exercises involve prolonged inhalation and exhalation which strengthens the muscles of respiration which are directly involved in these acts.
 Regular practice of breathing lung exercises increases the per minute capacity of the lungs to draw in and then process large volumes of which benefit by adding more oxygen to the blood stream.

 Correct posture is crucial to the optimal working of the internal organs, any slouch in the spine can compress the rib cage on to the abdomen which reduces the range of expansion of the lungs situated within it.
-Yoga asanas for lungs strengthen the muscles of the spine, an erect spine facilitates forward expansion of the rib cage which automatically increases the area of function of the lungs.
+Yoga asanas for lungs strengthen the muscles of the spine, an erect spine benefits as it facilitates forward expansion of the rib cage which automatically increases the area of function of the lungs.
 The Yoga for correcting one’s posture helps by keeping the lungs within the rib cage expanded to their full capacity which improves the functioning of the respiratory apparatus.

 Backward bending asanas improve the expansion of the chest by adequately stretching the related muscles.
-Erroneous habits of breathing like keeping the abdomen tight while under distress, keeping the chin low while breathing, and keeping the shoulders rounded while sitting or standing can negatively impact the quality of the breath, breathing exercises for healthy lungs when practiced with proper alignment and guidelines makes one aware of these wrong practices and help inculcate healthy breathing practices.
+Erroneous habits of breathing like keeping the abdomen tight while under distress, keeping the chin low while breathing, and keeping the shoulders rounded while sitting or standing can negatively impact the quality of the breath, breathing exercises for healthy lungs when practiced with proper alignemnt and guidelines makes one aware of these wrong practices and help inculcate healthy breathing practices.
 Abdominal breathing exercise teaches, habituates one on using the diaphragm properly for a fuller breath.